CS458-RPGPlanner/RPGPlanner/README.md

 # RPGPlanner

-# Install electron in order to run the app
+## Install electron in order to run the app
 npm install --save-dev electron

-# Start the electron application
+## Start the electron application
 npm start

-# max and pierce